NATIONAL STRAWBERRY RHUBARB PIE DAY

 Around the country, rhubarb is a perennial favorite for home gardens.
 One of the first fruits of their labors, gardeners begin to harvest rhubarb in the middle of May and early June, and it finds its way into desserts and preserves.
 Since it takes on the flavor of the fruit or vegetable it is paired with, it is an excellent complement to many recipes.

 Not only is rhubarb known for making deliciously baked goods and satisfying the hankering for something from the garden early in the season, but it also has many other qualities.
 Rub a cut stalk of rhubarb over a burnt skillet and let the high oleic acid content do the work.
 It’s been a primary ingredient in many cleansers for over 100 years.

-Rhubarb is so high in oleic acid, in fact, the leaves are toxic to humans.
-The stalks, however, are a consumable, rich, and healthful source of oleic acid.
+Rhubarb is so high in oxalic acid, in fact, the leaves are toxic to humans.
+The stalks, however, are a consumable, rich, and healthful source of oxalic acid.
 The benefits of enjoying rhubarb could help reduce blood pressure, increase your body’s ability to burn fat, and generate brain myelin.
 Now, that’s a reason to celebrate National Strawberry Rhubarb Pie Day!

 HOW TO OBSERVE #StrawberryRhubarbPieDay

 Harvest that rhubarb and pick some strawberries.
 It’s time to make pie!
 Break out your favorite recipes or try this one out: